 It seems many readers have are left with a feeling hopelessness that the current situation is unlikely to change no matter what they try to do.
 With this feeling, they bring to life one of the fundamental objectives of those who seek power, which is to demotivate and incapacitate those who seek fundamental change, either individually or as a group.
 Leaders put barriers in place to create highly constrained conditions that allow them to preserve (and expand) their long-standing prerogatives and interests.

 That is why I offered a pathway for change by force and two pathways of change that largely circumvent Lean management.
 When confronted with a seemingly insurmountable barrier, you can either find a way to go through it (Chapter 4) or go around it (Chapter 5), as I have described.
 Or, think hard and find your own ways to outsmart leaders.
 The large volume of new information contained in The Triumph of Classical Management Over Lean Management should provide inspiration that will allow some readers to outsmart those their leaders.

-Another, though far less common (2 people), criticism is that the book’s premise is “class warfare” (cancellation of the book on this basis is a familiar tactic among those who have power or wealth, because they don’t want people to know the truth).
+Another, though far less common criticism (a few people), is that the book’s premise is “class warfare” (cancellation of the book on this basis is a familiar tactic among those who have power or wealth, because they don’t want people to know the truth).
 The term “class warfare” means the political and economic tension that exists in society due to socio-economic stratification that results from capitalism and numerous other related or unrelated factors.
 However, it must be noted that the book was not written with this in mind.
 Yet, it is understandable that some readers could come to this conclusion given that the book shows how Lean transformation is a political problem, not a technocratic problem as it has long been thought to be.